vzhyhunou/2017W-D2D3-DK-Zhyhunou-Savitsky/JenkinsCI/README.md

 1. Move Maven and JDK installation to scripts.
 2. Make job that will automatically create jobs for branches on push to git.
+3. Docker: mount volume to save state of Jenkins between restarts.